 Yes!
 Medical marijuana in Maine has been prescribed since 1999, although there wasn’t any proper establishment for supplying and distributing medical marijuana.
 Therefore, questions about how to obtain medical marijuana led to confusion and eventually brought the issue to legislators.
 Four years later, on November 3, 2003, Maine voters passed “An Act to Establish the Maine Medical Marijuana Act” which allowed medical marijuana dispensaries.

-Medical marijuana patients who hold a valid Maine medical marijuana card are allowed to purchase herb from a medical dispensary.
+For those wishing to purchase adult-use marijuana, there are several dispensaries open in Maine to choose from.
+Adults must simply be 21 and over.
+Medical marijuana patients who hold a valid Maine medical marijuana card are allowed to purchase cannabis from a medical dispensary.

-For Maine medical marijuana and recreational marijuana users are allowed to purchase 2.5 ounces of flower or purchase 2.5 ounces of flower and concentrate with no more than 5 grams of it being concentrate.
-In addition, medical users are restricted to purchasing more than 5 ounces per month unless authorized by their caregiver or medical doctor.
+Both medical marijuana and recreational marijuana consumers are allowed to purchase 2.5 ounces of flower or purchase 2.5 ounces of flower and concentrate with no more than 5 grams of it being concentrates.
+In addition, medical users are restricted to purchasing no more than 5 ounces per month unless authorized by their caregiver or medical doctor.

 With the advance of marijuana technology, various consumption methods such as ingesting or vaporizing marijuana can be found across Maine.
 In addition, you can find great flower with a wide variety of strains.
 Finally, since medical marijuana is so big in Maine, there have been lots of advances in creams and ointments to soothe various conditions like arthritis.

 Marijuana taxes account for a lot of Maine’s tax revenue.
-When recreational marijuana eventually is sold in the state, there will be a 10% sales tax added to the final transaction of the product.
-Before this, however, marijuana is taxed in the following way:
+There is a 10% sales tax added to the final transaction of the product.
+On the backend, marijuana is taxed in the following way:

 · $335 per pound of flower